Gallery

 Telescopes and experiences

 CHARTS.
 The Canadian-Chilean array for radio transient studies (CHARTS) will be a 256-element interferometer located in Laguna Carén (picture showing the actual site).
 The site is isolated from the public deep within the park and capable to host the entire array equipment (~20 m x 20 m).
 Our team will operate the facility fully remotely, minimizing the impact on the park reserve, in an automated system to classify and detect transient signals at long radio wavelengths.
+In addition, the site has several hills (cerros; in Spanish) which act as a partial radio frequency interference (RFI) shielding.
+We expecto to start building the array on site as early as 2025.
+Stay tuned!